mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 If we want to leverage all the power of ZIO and starting to execute effects asynchronously, we must introduce the `Fiber` type.

 A _fiber_ is a concept that is beyond the ZIO library.
 In fact, it's a concurrency model.
-Often, we refer to fibers as _green threads_.
-A fiber represents the blueprint of a running computation that may not have started yet, like a thread.
-However, it's only a data type, which means it doesn't map any operating system or JVM concept.
+Often, we refer to fibers as _green threads_. **A fiber represents the blueprint of a running computation that may not have started yet**, like a thread.
+However, it's only a data type, which means **it doesn't map any operating system or JVM concept**.
 So its instantiation is very lightweight concerning a system thread.
 Hence, we can create millions of fibers and switch between them without the overheads associated with threads.

 The ZIO library represents fibers using the type `Fiber[E, A]`, which means a computation that will produce a result of type `A` or will fail with the type `E`.
 Moreover, ZIO executes fibers using an `Executor`, which is a sort of abstraction over a thread pool.